Log canonical models of foliated surfaces: Invariance of plurigenera

 \item \textit{Claim.} $h^1(\Gamma_i,m(K_{\sG}+E))=0$ for all $i$. \begin{pf} Notice that $\Gamma_i$ is Cohen-Macaulay with the trivial dualizing sheaf.
-Since each irreducible component of $E$ is either over a log canonical non-canonical foliation singularity or over a dihedral singularity, we have that $E$ does not meet $\Gamma_i$.
+Since each irreducible component of $E$ is over a log canonical non-canonical foliation singularity, $E$ does not meet $\Gamma_i$.
 So we have

 where the last equality is because $\cO_{\Gamma_i}(mK_{\sG})$ is not torsion and has degree 0 by \cite[FactIII.0.4 and Theorem IV.2.2]{mcquillan2008canonical}. \end{pf}